Martinlenga/password-manager/README.md

 - Access saved passwords in a secure, decrypted format by selecting "View Passwords."
 - Sensitive data remains encrypted and is only decrypted when viewed.

-### Update or Delete Passwords
-- Easily update details or delete stored passwords using the edit or delete options.

 ## Security